plokhotnyuk/fast-string-interpolator/README.md

 Scala macro that generates ultra-fast string interpolators.

+## Acknowledgments

+A general idea and some parts of code was borrowed from a great article ["Scala: String Interpolation Performance" by Dmitry Komanov](https://medium.com/@dkomanov/scala-string-interpolation-performance-21dc85e83afd).

 ## Goals, features, and limitations

 A high-performance 100% compatible drop-in replacement of simple and raw string interpolators (`s""` or `raw""` literals).